 At any time after the IND goes into effect, the FDA may also place a clinical hold or partial clinical hold on the IND or on any clinical trial that has commenced under the IND.
 A clinical hold is an order issued by the FDA to the sponsor to delay a proposed clinical investigation or to suspend an ongoing investigation.
 A partial clinical hold is a delay or suspension of only part of the clinical work requested under the IND.
 For example, a partial clinical hold might state that a specific protocol or part of a protocol may not proceed, while other parts of a protocol or other protocols may do so.
-No more than 30 days after the imposition of a clinical hold or partial clinical hold, the FDA will provide the sponsor a written explanation of the basis for the hold.
-Following the issuance of a clinical hold or partial clinical hold, a clinical investigation may only resume once the FDA has notified the sponsor that the investigation may proceed.
+No more than 30 days after the imposition of a clinical hold or partial clinical hold, the FDA will provide the sponsor of the hold.
+Following the issuance of a clinical hold or partial clinical investigation may only resume once the FDA has notified the sponsor that the investigation may proceed.
 The FDA will base that determination on information provided by the sponsor correcting the deficiencies previously cited or otherwise satisfying the FDA that the investigation can proceed or recommence.